The In-House Legal Team Roles: Guide to Titles & Responsibilities

 Regulatory Counsel

 Regulatory lawyers specialize in legal matters involving industry regulations.
 They interpret laws issued by regulatory agencies, advise on compliance requirements, represent the company before regulators, and develop strategies for remaining compliant with regulatory obligations.
 Regulatory expertise helps avoid fines, sanctions and business disruptions.
+In-depth knowledge of regulatory laws, excellent advisory skills, and the ability to manage compliance programs are essential.
+A Juris Doctor (JD) degree and experience in regulatory law are critical.

 Privacy/Data Security Counsel

 Privacy and data security lawyers focus on laws around consumer privacy and cybersecurity.
 They advise on regulations for collecting/using personal data, implement privacy and security programs, respond to data breaches, and stay current on evolving privacy and data protection laws.
 Privacy counsel help safeguard consumer trust and the company's reputation.
+Strong knowledge of privacy laws, cybersecurity, and data protection regulations, along with excellent advisory skills, are crucial.
+A Juris Doctor (JD) degree and experience in privacy or data security law are required.

 Product Counsel